Balkan Bulgarian Airlines Flight 307

 Balkan Bulgarian Airlines Flight 307 was a scheduled international passenger flight from Sofia to Moscow that crashed on its final approach to the Sheremetyevo Airport in Moscow on March 3, 1973.
 All 25 passengers and crew on board were killed in the crash.

 Aircraft

-The aircraft involved was an Ilyushin Il-18V, registration LZ-BEM with the manufacturer's serial number 182005602.
-The aircraft first flew in 1962.
+The aircraft involved was an Ilyushin Il-18V, registration LZ-BEM; it first flew in 1962.